2014 United States Grand Prix: Post-race

-Jean-Éric Vergne (pictured in 2012) was demoted to tenth for colliding with Romain Grosjean and was handed one super licence penalty point.
+Jean-Éric Vergne (pictured in 2012) was demoted to 10th for colliding with Romain Grosjean and was handed one super licence penalty point.

 Along with his five-second time penalty for forcing Grosjean off the track, Vergne incurred one penalty point on his super licence, his third of the season.
 Vergne said he wanted to move up the field late on, and that the contact with Grosjean as part of motor sport.
 Grosjean stated it was "really frustrating" not to finish in the top ten, and that the collision with Vergne damaged his front wing and floor, making his car difficult to control for the final laps.
 For the contact with Sutil and Räikkonen, a seven-place grid penalty was imposed on Pérez for the Brazilian Grand Prix along with two penalty points on his super licence.
 Pérez described the situation as "unfortunate" and did not anticipate Räikkönen being in the place that he was.
-Sutil was frustrated over the crash, which prevented him from scoring Sauber's first points of 2014, describing it "such a shame and so disappointing" and called the incident "unnecessary": "We were hoping for a great result today and because of a silly action like this we missed everything."
+Sutil was frustrated over the crash, which prevented him from scoring Sauber's first championship points of 2014, describing it "such a shame and so disappointing" and called the incident "unnecessary": "We were hoping for a great result today and because of a silly action like this we missed everything."

 Räikkonen disliked the situation he found himself in during the race by making three pit stops, complaining of heavy front tyre degradation and excess understeer.
 He said neither he or Ferrari identified the source of the problem but appreciated assistance: "To try and drive slowly in certain places didn't make any difference so I don't understand it really.
 Wherever we finished it's pretty disappointing.
 Not being able to solve certain issues is frustrating.
 Hopefully something comes up and we find what the issues are."
 Similarly, Alonso complained his car had severe tyre vibrations in the final two laps, reducing his visibility: "I tried to control the pace.
 I was asking for a gap from behind to cross the line just in front of them.
 But then Vettel overtook [Kevin] Magnussen and there was no time to save any more so on the last lap I was flat out with huge vibrations."
-The Williams performance chief Rob Smedley suspected minor issues such as Massa's slow pit stop prevented his team from finishing on the podium.
+The Williams performance chief Rob Smedley suspected minor issues such as Massa's slow pit stop prevented the team from finishing on the podium.
 Red Bull team principal Christian Horner said Vettel's first lap pit stop for the medium tyres was done with the intention of not using soft tyres for the rest of the race.